Sslaxx/Godot_Sonic_Engine/Docs/Design/07_Hostiles.md

 ### Environmental hazards (water, spikes, pits etc)

 Spikes and pits can be easier to code relatively speaking - both can just react to the player's colliding with their collision shapes.
 Hazards like water may be more difficult.
 A simple way to code water is to make it lethal upon entry.
 But most Sonic-type games have water be a hazard over time - after a certain point the player character will drown.
+For spikes or pits, `Area2D` and/or `StaticBody2D` may be most useful.

-Some environmental hazards will have screen effects, like water, and may also affect the player's movement speed.
+Some environmental hazards will have fullscreen effects, like water, and may also affect the player's movement speed.